vineetmp/NITCAMP_matching/README.md

 - Initialize list of "unlocked" mentees, and list of "unlocked" mentors

-- Define a large" number (larger than any mentee/mentor preference value) for scoring purposes.
+- Define a "large" number (larger than any mentee/mentor preference value) for scoring purposes.

 - Limit search to mentees and mentors whose matching is not complete